DonnaYoung.org

 If your child is confused about this when using the graph-block paper, explain that the "block" is the large rectangular area that is enclosing the graph lines.

 It isn't enough to just say, "You missed this one."
 You should go over the missed problem, find the error that your child made, then go over it with your child.
-You will discover that many errors are simple errors, [adding instead of subtracting, not carrying numbers, forgetting to borrow, copying the problem from the book wrong].
+You will discover that many errors are simple errors, [adding instead of subtracting, not carrying numbers, forgetting to borrow, making mistakes when copying the problem from the book].
 Learning to be neat, and then being neat, helps with the simple errors.
 Once your child is aware that he makes these simple errors and realizes the importance of neatness, and paying attention to the pluses and minuses, then he should do better.
-[It's a process.]
+[It's a process that takes a long time.]
 Until then, gentle reminders about neatness and carefully copying the problems are in order.

 Doing problems "in their head" is ok after they have learned how to do new concepts and as long as they are not missing the problems.
 If they start missing the problems, have them show their work again so you can determine what they are doing wrong.